 After we finished our snacks at the gate we walked back towards the main square to find a telecom shop to buy a local sim-card.
 A must have to put into a MiFi device to avoid roaming costs.
 We couldn’t really find any shop; later on the airport it worked.
 At the square my son got a bit tired and we sat down just watching people for a while.
 You will see many locals there playing games, talking and just relaxing in the sun.
 The city has a pleasant temperature year round.
 It was already late afternoon when we took a taxi back to our hotel.
 Just a small advice: make sure you have your hotels address with you in Chinese characters for taxi drivers if you do not speak Chinese.
 I do speak a bit of Chinese but even I had problems communicating due to different dialects.

-The next day we would visit the Shilin Stone Forest after which we would change hotel to one in downtown.
+The next day we would visit the Shilin Stone Forest after which we would change to a hotel downtown.
 There we would stay at the Crowne Plaza Kunming so that from there we could explore downtown Kunming and catch our train to Dali the day after.
 Downtown Kunming has one major temple which is important throughout South East Asia.
 We started our day at the Yuantong Temple during the May holidays; a busy day!
 The good thing was that our hotel was downtown and everything within walking distance.

 I can speak for my son too as he only travelled in China with me: the Yuantong Temple is unique in its layout and different from any temple we have seen before.
+It’s a unique temple on this Yunnan itinerary.
 The entrance is at a busy street in Kunming and I thought it would be a small complex.
 I was wrong.
 Once entered the full ground is visible as the entrance is at a higher point than the temple.
 Uniqueness one.
 Then, the main hall in the back of the complex is surrounded by water.
 Uniqueness two.
 In the middle of the water is a small hall with a Buddha.
 The water has, as usual in China, lots of fish and turtles.
 The third uniqueness is the air quality.
 Not just in the temple but in all of Kunming.
 It’s fresh compared to most big cities in China.

 The Yuantong Temple was found in the 8th century and enlarged several times after.
 Its oldest parts are just next to the main hall and a bit behind it.
 Century old inscriptions tell stories about dragons that lived in the caves of the mountain.
 Today the temple is an active temple and plays an important role in Buddhism.
 It took around two hours to carefully explore this beautiful decorated temple complex.
 It’s well worth it.
 After the visit I walked with my son to modern Kunming.
 On the way we dropped in at one of the many restaurants in the area for some delicious spicy food.